copsTvFan/cops-episode-guide/readme.md

 Aired 1998-03-07.

-**Kansas City 23** (MO -10:55 PM Shooting Call) East Patrol - Officer Jason Crump talks about treating people with respect.
-A black man shot in the back in an apartment passed out on the floor/Disturbance call by a woman who says a kid stole a lighter from her purse/Domestic violence call with a white woman who has been cut on her leg by a black man.
+**Kansas City 23**

+- (MO -10:55 PM Shooting Call) East Patrol -- Officer Jason Crump talks about treating people with respect.
+A black man shot in the back in an apartment passed out on the floor
+- Disturbance call by a woman who says a kid stole a lighter from her purse
+- Domestic violence call with a white woman who has been cut on her leg by a black man.

 ### S10E22

 Aired 1998-05-02.

-**Kansas City 24** (KS - 5:50 PM Disturbance Call) Central Patrol Division - Officer Dustin Dungan says it's a brotherhood.
+**Kansas City 24**

+- (KS - 5:50 PM Disturbance Call) Central Patrol Division -- Officer Dustin
+  Dungan says it's a brotherhood.
 When they hang out it is always with other cops.
 Only someone in blue can be counted on in the streets.
 His partner is Officer Burgtorg.
-Cops return to a man who cut his wrists and is causing a disturbance, threatened his family, is wearing a blue Tasmanian Devil shirt and EMT takes him away/Officer Wilt goes to a Traffic accident with Officer Mike who was on a motorcycle and is down in the middle of the street/911 Hang-up call by a black woman who wants to go to her mom's house and the guy won't let her and then she passes out in the bathroom.
+Cops return to a man who cut his wrists and is causing a disturbance, threatened his family, is wearing a blue Tasmanian Devil shirt and EMT takes him away
+- Officer Wilt goes to a Traffic accident with Officer Mike who was on a motorcycle and is down in the middle of the street
+- 911 Hang-up call by a black woman who wants to go to her mom's house and the guy won't let her and then she passes out in the bathroom.
 Officer Martin finds out a domestic dispute that erupted when a man tried to prevent a crack addict from leaving their house to obtain more drugs.

 ### S10E23

 Aired 1998-05-16.

-**Kansas City 25** (KS - 1:52 AM Street Patrol) Central Patrol Division - Officer Robert Angell says the best thing about the job is the radio.
+**Kansas City 25**

+- (KS - 1:52 AM Street Patrol) Central Patrol Division -- Officer Robert Angell says the best thing about the job is the radio.
 He spots a suspicious man in a car who runs when he pulls up and tosses a gun out the window.
 A few blocks later he stops and runs.
 Robert pulls out the passenger and arrests him as others catch the driver.
 A man says the driver hit him with a chain and is brought to the scene to ID him.
 The driver took off his shirt when he ran to disguise himself.
-(2:36 AM Car Pursuit) Maurice is driving his carjacked vehicle slowly because he has a flat tire.
+- (2:36 AM Car Pursuit) Maurice is driving his carjacked vehicle slowly because he has a flat tire.
 He bails out and runs and is caught.
 He fell over a wall and cut his face open and yells he is going to be in the river in the morning and the cops are going to steal his money.
 South Patrol - Officer J.J.
 Wilt says all kinds of ethnic groups live in the area.
-(3:02 PM Domestic Disturbance) A man says his son JR is in the house next door and has missed six days of school and stole $90 from him.
+- (3:02 PM Domestic Disturbance) A man says his son JR is in the house next door and has missed six days of school and stole $90 from him.
 Cops go over and find a young girl downstairs who says the boys are upstairs.
 They find three boys hiding in a closet in the attic and pull them out.
 The two other kids were hiding JR, one is JVC and the other skips school too.
 They bring JR back home and he has no answers for anything and doesn't have all the money.
   The dad wants the police to take him away and they do.
-KS MO (9:00 PM Roll Call) One cop is goofed on for having an ugly red car.
-(1:48 AM Assistance Call) Officer Rita Olson and her partner come up on a car and take the female driver out and cuff her because the car was reported stolen.
+- KS MO (9:00 PM Roll Call) One cop is goofed on for having an ugly red car.
+- (1:48 AM Assistance Call) Officer Rita Olson and her partner come up on a car and take the female driver out and cuff her because the car was reported stolen.
 The victim is also there because the thief was sitting in her driveway and she followed her there.
-The suspect says she bought the car for $200 and just left a bar and thought the people from the bar and her boyfriend were following her.
+The suspect says she bought the car for
+  $200 and just left a bar and thought the people from the bar and her boyfriend were following her.
 She is drunk and is taken to the station.

 ### S10E24

 Aired 1998-08-01.

-**Kansas City 26** (MO - 4:02 AM Assistance Call) East Patrol Division - Officer Mark Huckemeier says their division covers Northeast a wide range of the population - different levels and lifestyles, the whole gamut.
+**Kansas City 26**

+- (MO - 4:02 AM Assistance Call) East Patrol Division -- Officer Mark
+  Huckemeier says their division covers Northeast a wide range of the population - different levels and lifestyles, the whole gamut.
 His partner Officer Tony White says a chase has been going on for 20 minutes.
-He is a drunk driver in a pickup truck who has a warrant and destroys a truck winding chase through the streets/Domestic disturbance call to fist fight between a married couple when the man returned for his clothes/Suspicious Person Call - Officers Bowman and Martin question Leo walking up and down the street, an estranged husband who claims his wife Robin assaulted him when he returned home to retrieve some of his possessions.
-Officer Lee responds to a disturbance in a parking lot and a Shooting call with a gay in a van shot in the back twice.
+He is a drunk driver in a pickup truck who has a warrant and destroys a truck winding chase through the streets/Domestic disturbance call to fist fight between a married couple when the man returned for his clothes
+- Suspicious Person Call -- Officers Bowman and Martin question Leo walking up and down the street, an estranged husband who claims his wife Robin assaulted him when he returned home to retrieve some of his possessions.
+- Officer Lee responds to a disturbance in a parking lot and a Shooting call with a gay in a van shot in the back twice.

 ### S10E25

 Aired 1998-04-04.

-**Nashville, TN 11** (5:59 PM Stolen Moped Call) East Sector - Officer Robert Butler says most people are nice, but 5% are the ones causing all the problems and that who he is regular dealing with.
+**Nashville, TN 11**

+- (5:59 PM Stolen Moped Call) East Sector - Officer Robert Butler says most people are nice, but 5% are the ones causing all the problems and that who he is regular dealing with.
 They commit crimes against their friends - today's friend is tomorrows enemy.
+- Skirt-clad flasher
-Skirt-clad flasher; suspected crack house.
+- suspected crack house.

 ### S10E26